billerickson/BE-Media-from-Production/README.md

 Migrate over only a few months of uploads, and use this plugin to use the production site's URL for all other images.

+The simplest method is to set the start month and year of the oldest upload directory you carried over.
+The plugin will automatically create the list of all directories following that.
+Alternatively, you can manually provide a list of directories to include.

+Available Filters:
+be_media_from_production_url - Specify the Production URL
+be_media_from_production_start_month - Specify the Start Month
+be_media_from_production_start_year - Specify the Start Year
+be_media_from_production_directories - Manually set the upload directories to use

 ## Installation

-1. Edit the `$production_url` variable to contain the production URL of your website.
-2. Edit the `$directories` variable to provide an array of upload directories ([example](https://gist.github.com/billerickson/bbfb0d2e467dc5591310)).
-**OR**
-Edit the `$start_month` and `$start_year` variables to specify the oldest upload directories you carried over.
-The plugin will automatically create `$directories` if left empty.
-This is useful if you'll be creating new content, so you don't have to keep editing the $directories variable with new months as the project goes on.
-3. Activate the plugin.
+Option 1: In your theme or core functionality plugin, specify the Production URL, Start Month and End Month using the provided filters.
+[Example](https://gist.github.com/billerickson/dd6639cc11e4464512e4)

+Option 2: In your theme or core functionality plugin, specify the Production URL and specific directories using the provided filters.
+[Example](https://gist.github.com/billerickson/d4365166ba004bb45e9a)